 -

-Plaintiffs argue that glyphosate in Roundup causes NHL, presenting scientific and epidemiological evidence to support their claims.
+Plaintiffs argue that glyphosate in Roundup causes Non-Hodgkin Lymphoma (NHL), presenting scientific and epidemiological evidence to support their claims.

 -